 Actions D: Monitoring the impact of project actions

-The success of project activities will be shown based on the following three indicators:
+The success of project activities is shown based on the following three indicators:

 D1.1: Improvement of hydro-morphological traits of the restored area (length of the watercourse and water retention time at low water levels).
-These traits will show the success of actions C1, C2, C3 and C4.
-They will be measured before and after the restoration.
-It is expected that the length of the watercourse will increase by 1,5 km and the water retention time will be 20 days longer than before the restoration.
+These traits show the success of actions C1, C2, C3 and C4.
+They were measured before and after the restoration.
+It was expected that the length of the watercourse will increase by 1,5 km and the water retention time will be 20 days longer than before the restoration.

-D1.2: Nesting of Botaurus stellaris in the quiet zone will show the success of action C5.
-DOPPS – Birdlife Slovenia will regularly monitor the population of the Bittern on Cerknica Lake during nesting season.
-We expect that the Bittern’s habitat will enlarge and improve on the surface of 100 ha.
-This will have a positive impact on other species of nesting birds as well.
+D1.2: Nesting of Botaurus stellaris in the quiet zone shows the success of action C5.
+DOPPS – Birdlife Slovenia regularly monitored the population of the Bittern on Cerknica Lake during nesting season.
+We expected that the Bittern’s habitat will enlarge and improve on the surface of 100 ha.
+This has a positive impact on other species of nesting birds as well.

-D1.3: Decreased visitor pressure to the most sensitive parts of the project area will be an indicator for the success of project action C7 – the establishment of guiding infrastructure.
+D1.3: Decreased visitor pressure to the most sensitive parts of the project area is an indicator for the success of project action C7 – the establishment of guiding infrastructure.

 D1.1: Improvement of hydro-morphological traits of the restored area

-Year 2019: By July 2019, the chosen providor prepared a hydrological hydraulic calculation of the impact of the renaturation of Stržen in the area Ključi, as well as an animation showing the impact of riverbed renaturation.
-The calculations, which are based on technical project documentation and a pre-renaturation geodetic record, theoretically confirmed this indicator of the success of renaturation.
-It showed the Stržen riverbed will be at least 1,5 km longer, and that the water will stay in the riverbed at least 20 days longer than before the implemented renaturation.
+In January 2018, NRP performed a public procurement for the production of a hydrological analysis.
+By July 2019, the chosen provider had prepared a hydrological hydraulic calculation of the impact of the Stržen restoration in the Ključi area, as well as an animation showing the impact of riverbed restoration.
+The calculations, based on technical project documentation and a pre-restoration geodetic record, theoretically confirmed the indicator of restoration.
+In 2023, when the watercourse restoration process was completed, the provider repeated the calculation of indicators.
+The calculations confirmed the planned indicators.
+The Stržen riverbed is even a little bit longer than planned – by 1.55 km (planned 1.5 km), and it was proved that the water will stay in the riverbed at least 20 days longer than before the restoration.
+A huge improvement was also in water particle time, from 30 minutes to impressive 3 hours and 15 minutes.
+The speed of the water was greatly reduced.

 D1.2: Nesting of Botaurus stellaris in the quiet zone